 - If your tokens are in a centralized exchange, you most likely won’t need to do anything.
 In most cases, the exchange will upgrade your tokens for you.
 Each exchange will communicate about this separately, and we will collect up-to-date information onto the token migration page.

-- If your tokens are in your own wallet, you should use the tool on the token migration page to upgrade your tokens.
+- If your tokens are in your own wallet, you will need to upgrade your tokens yourself.
+Read this post to learn how to do it.

 - It will take a few weeks for exchanges, coin information sites, and wallets to catch up and display the old and new token correctly.
 If you prefer, you can choose to wait until the tools you use have been updated.
 There is no deadline for migrating.